xinglong-li/gsoc2022/README.md

 - Add subsections on learning and inference of state space models to the textbook.

 - Add the class Linear Gaussian state space model [(LGSSM)](https://github.com/probml/ssm-jax/blob/main/ssm_jax/linear_gaussian_ssm/models/linear_gaussian_ssm.py) to the ssm-jax package.
-This model is a general framework which takes Structural time series models as special cases and can be further used for causal inference.
+This model is a general framework which takes structural time series models as special cases and can be further used for causal inference.

 - Add [LGSSM models with conjugate priors](https://github.com/probml/ssm-jax/blob/main/ssm_jax/linear_gaussian_ssm/models/linear_gaussian_ssm_conjugate.py) to the ssm-jax package.